epccs/RPUpi/Hardware/Testing/linux.md

 # after a delay I can use the RS-422 again.
 ```

-I am not that sure if the Remote firmware should work like that.
-The fact that the Pi can set its bus manager lockout bit through the local controller board feels wrong (the Pi is not locked out very well is it), but until I have a chance to play with an ATmega328pb that is how it will work I guess.
-UPDATE: once the RPUpi (Remote) has seen an address on the DTR pair (e.g. form the RPUftdi with Hoste2Remote) it seems to be properly locked out.
+This is sneaky mode operation on the Remote firmware.
+In sneaky mode the Pi Zero can set its bus manager lockout bit through the local controller board, it only works after the bus manager is powered up and while the bus has never been made active.

 ## Packages used for the AVR toolchain